 During meetings, newcomers are usually invited to share, but it isn’t a requirement.
 These meetings provide a safe space for individuals from all walks of life to share their experiences – and it can be comforting to know that you’re not alone with your addiction to drinking.

 To avoid upsetting people or coming across as rude, be sure to avoid cross-talk while other people are talking.
 Be sure to actively listen throughout the duration of the meeting, and expect this to be reciprocated if you choose to speak.

 Don’t be deterred by the religious references – if you aren’t religious and don’t believe in God, you may be put off by the talk of ‘God’.
 However, Alcoholics Anonymous isn’t affiliated with any religion in particular – but is considered a spiritual organisation.

 AA is not classed as a particularly religious organisation – any references to ‘God’ refer simply to a higher power – despite the fact that some meetings take place in a church setting.

 You don’t have to be religious to attend AA meetings.
-The only requirement to attend Alcoholics Anonymous is the desire to stop drinking, or wanting to get control of your drinking problem.
-Even if you aren’t 100% sure that you’re addicted to alcohol (an alcoholic), you’d be more than welcome to attend an AA program.
+The only requirement to attend Alcoholics Anonymous is the desire to stop drinking.
+Even if you aren’t 100% sure that you’re addicted to alcohol (an alcoholic), you’d be more than welcome to attend an AA programme.

-If you want to break your addiction to alcohol, we can find the right treatment facilities for you.
+If you want to break your addiction to alcohol, our professionals can find the right treatment facilities for you.
 With treatment facilities located all around the UK, from London to Liverpool and Newcastle, we can find the right alcohol rehab centre for you.